byui-cse/cse251-py-package/README.md

 # CSE251 Library

-The package that contains common classes for the CSE 251 course.
+This package contains common classes and helper methods for the CSE 251 course.

 ## Installation Instructions